nwashin59/Korine-Keira/README.md

 ![Screenshot 2024-05-30 6 31 07 PM](https://github.com/nwashin59/Korine-Keira/assets/75768362/ae7e4707-e2ef-41fa-91f8-cf8b0744195f)
 # Description

-Korine- I was assigned with creating the robot arm that can move up and down using a button.
+Korine- I was assigned to create a robot arm that can move up and down using a button.
 It's equipped with four servos that control its movement.
-This arm is designed for visual demonstration, so it's best to observe its operation without the need for hands on interaction.
+This arm is designed for visual demonstration, so it's best to observe its operation without the need for hands-on interaction.

-Keira- I was assigned to code and wiring
+Keira- I was assigned to code and wiring I first started off with trying to find an idea for a code and realized it was taking up most of my time. but, I ended up improvising by using a classmate's code and tweaking it to make it my own.
+Then when I started wiring I looked up a wiring diagram but made a power rail on my own.

 # Reflection